guillemalomar/globalcon/README.md

 ### Explanation

-This project consists in a few tools related to the GlobalCon event.
-A calculator that will be used to evaluate global sets in following GlobalCons, and a diploma creator for the competitors in the event.
+This project consists in a few tools related to the GlobalCon event:
+- A calculator that will be used to evaluate global sets in following GlobalCons.
+- A diploma creator for the competitors in the event.
+- A global set list creator.

 ## Using the application

 ### Requirements

-- Python +3.8
+- Python +3.7

 The complete list of packages is available in the file _requirements.txt_